About Didge in a Day

 Custom Made Didgeridoos

-As didgeridoo makers for nearly 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.
+As didgeridoo makers for over 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.

-Statement of Explanation Regarding Didge in a Day as a Business.
+Statement of Support Regarding Didge in a Day as a Business.

 Dear brothers and sisters,

-Recently I have received considerable criticism regarding the running of the 'Didge In a Day' program and business.
-I would like to offer an explanation and answer some of the accusations that have been levelled against me.
+In the past, there have been times that I have received criticism regarding the running of the 'Didge In a Day' program and business.
+I would like to provide information regarding the support we have for this program, and answer some of the accusations that have been levelled against me.

 I have been asked what right I have to do this and what support and permission I have to run these programs that are associated with the didgeridoo.
 I have already spoken about my journey, but did not name names out of respect for those involved until I had spoken to them and gotten their official endorsement and permission to put up their details under the current circumstances.
 This I now have and so am going to tell my journey again, but with the more specific details.